noherczeg/breadcrumb/README.md

 ##Features:

-+ Uses primarily language files to translate breadcrumb segments
++ Can use language files, or arrays to translate breadcrumb segments
 + Segments can be made by using a URI string, JSON array, or PHP array
 + Can create HTML, Twitter Bootstrap , Zurb Foundation breadcrumbs
 + Segments can be ignored/removed/appended in any number from both sides
++ Translations can be overwritten
 + User made builders are supported
 + Custom separators
 + 4 different casing options: null _(keeps source intact)_, lower, upper, title